 sourcePath The absolute path to the ESDL Definition file containing the EsdlService definition for the service. serviceName Name of ESDL Service defined in the given ESDL file. version <version number=""></version> Constrain to interface version method <method name="">[;<method name="">]</method></method> Constrain to list of specific method(s) xslt <xslt file="" path=""></xslt> Path to '/xslt/esxdl2xsd.xslt' file to transform EsdlDef to XSD preprocess-output <raw directory="" output=""> :</raw> Output preprocessed XML file to specified directory before applying XSLT transform annotate <all none="" =""></all> Flag turning on either all annotations or none.
-By default, annotations are generated for Enumerations.
+By default, an- notations are generated for Enumerations.
 Setting the flag to 'none' will disable those as well.
-Setting it to al' enables additional annotations such as collapsed, cols, form_ui, htm-l_head and rows. noopt Turns off the enforcement of 'optional' attributes on elements.
-If no -noopt is specified then all elements with an 'optional' are included in the output.
-By default 'optional' filtering is enforced. -opt,optional <param value=""/> Value to use for optional tag filter when gathering dependencies.
-For example, passing 'internal' when some ESDL definition objects have the attribute optional("internal") ensures they appear in the XSD, otherwise they'd be filtered out -tns,target-namespace <target name-<br="">space></target> The target namespace passed to the transform via the parameter 'tnsParam' used for the final output of the XSD. -n <int> .</int> Number of times to run transform after loading XSLT.
-Defaults to 1 show-inheritance Turns off the collapse feature.
+Setting it to al' enables additional annotations such as collapsed, cols, form_ui, htm- l_head and rows. noopt Turns off the enforcement of 'optional' attributes on ele- ments.
+If no -noopt is specified then all elements with an 'op- tional' are included in the output.
+By default 'optional' filtering is enforced. -opt,optional <param value=""/> Value to use for optional tag filter when gathering dependen- cies.
+For example, passing 'internal' when some ESDL defi- nition objects have the attribute optional("internal") ensures they appear in the XSD, otherwise they'd be filtered out -tns,target-namespace <target name-<br="">space&gt;</target> The target namespace passed to the transform via the para- meter 'tnsParam' used for the final output of the XSD. -n <int> .</int> Number of times to run transform after loading XSLT.
+De- faults to 1 show-inheritance Turns off the collapse feature.
 Collapsing optimizes the XML output to strip out structures only used for inheritance, and collapses their elements into their child.
 That simplifies the stylesheet.
 By default this option is on no-arrayof Supresses the use of the arrrayof element. arrayof optimizes the XML output to include 'ArrayOf' structure definitions for those EsdlArray elements with no item_tag attribute.
-Works in conjunction with an optimized stylesheet that doesn't generate these itself.
-This defaults to on. wsdladdress Defines the output WSDL file's location address -v verbose display verbose information -?/-h/help show usage page Output (srcdir <outdir>)/filename.ecl</outdir> esdl wsdl MathService.ecm MathService esdl publish esdl publish <filename.(ecm|esdl|xml)> <servicename> [options]
+Works in conjunction with an optimized stylesheet that doesn't gen- erate these itself.
+This defaults to on. wsdladdress Defines the output WSDL file's location address -v verbose display verbose information -?/-h/help show usage page Output (srcdir <outdir>)/filename.ecl</outdir> esdl wsdl MathService.ecm MathService esdl publish filename The ESDL (.ecm, .esdl, or .xml) file containing the service definitions. servicename The name of the service to publish.
+Optional if the ESDL definition contains only one service. overwrite Overwrite the latest version of this ESDL Definition -I,include-path Locations to look for included ESDL files.
+They can be absolute or relative paths.
+If you need to specify multiple directories, you can use multiple -I options or use a single entry with the directories separated with the envi- ronment separator character.
+For Linux, use a colon (:) and for Windows, use a semi-colon (;).
+The paths can also be set using an environment vari- ableESDL_INCLUDE_PATH. -s,server The IP Address or hostname of ESP server running ECL Watch services port The ECL Watch services port (Default is 8010) -u,username The username (if necessary) -pw,password The password (if necessary) help display usage information for the given command -v,verbose Output additional tracing information esdl publish <filename.(ecm|esdl|xml)> <servicename> [options]